 Savino: If you look at one of the first sequences of our film, you’ll see there are obviously differences from the original, but what we’re going for and have said all along is, this is how you remember The Flintstones: You’ll get the feeling of what it originally was.
 We’re using Hoyt Curtin’s original music, but since we’ll be taking Fred and Wilma into a Latin American country, we’ve added some Latin American music.

 Smith: We hope we’re not doing something with these characters that has been done for many, many years, which is ruin them.
 We could be doing it and don’t know! [laughter]

 Savino: I’d also like to point out that there were four people who wrote and storyboarded this: myself, Dave and a married couple, Cindy and Clay Morrow.
 We were all born in the ’70s and are not of the 1960s era.
 I think it’s kind of funny that we’re taking an existing product like The Flintstones and bringing back the nostalgic feel, even though we were never part of that filmmaking time.

-If you’re interested in owning a copy of Hogan’s Alley #9 (cover above right), where this article first appeared, just click the Paypal link below!
+If you’re interested in owning a complete, high-resolution PDF copy ofthe sold-out Hogan’s Alley #9 (cover above right), where this article first appeared, just click here!